 Select the cell, and drag the handle down to copy the formula.

 Paste the destination address into the other cells in the destination column.

-Now, your program should calculate the distance between all the addresses and return the distances in this column.
+Now, your program should calculate the distance between all the addresses and return that distance in this column.

 If your program doesn’t work, return to the script editor to check the code.

 See if you can figure out how to fix the problem.

 For example: Do the parameters you passed in match the names used in your program?